top of page

 Yosemite National Park

-Yosemite National Park is world-renowned for its pristine natural beauty- visitors from across the globe flock to this park to behold its dramatic granite cliffs and seemingly unending valleys.
-The park offers activities and sightseeing opportunities for everyone- seasoned backpackers, avid hikers, professional climbers, and families with children.
-This guide will detail everything you need to know to plan a visit to Yosemite.
+Yosemite National Park is world-renowned for its natural beauty—over four million visitors per year visit this park to see its dramatic granite cliffs, expansive meadows, roaring waterfalls, sequoia groves, and more.
+This park offers activities for everyone—from avid hikers and professional climbers, to families with children.
+This guide will detail everything you need to know to plan your visit.

 Established: October 1, 1890